Heavy rains lash Mumbai, road and rail traffic disrupted; Met department predicts more downpour

 Heavy rains in Mumbai disrupted road and rail traffic on Wednesday, with a number of roads and railway tracks getting waterlogged, ANI reported.
 The India Meteorological Department has predicted heavy rainfall in the city and its suburban areas during the day.

 Eight people were injured early morning after three cars collided in Andheri due to low visibility.
+Two of them, who worked at a five-star hotel in Juhu area, were admitted to a private hospital, an unidentified Brihanmumbai Municipal Corporation spokesperson told PTI.

 Railway tracks at Sion station in North Mumbai were submerged and traffic diversions were reported at various places.

+The heavy downpour since last night caused waterlogging in low-lying areas of Sion, Dadar, Mumbai Central, Kurla, Andheri and Sakinaka, PTI reported.

 “A system of clouds is moving towards Mumbai from the Arabian Sea,” an unidentified weather department official told PTI.
 “The low pressure area that is developing will bring more showers to the Mumbai region in next 48 hours.”